 When you download any file using the inbuilt downloader of a Google Chrome or any other web browser made with the Chromium engine – like the new Microsoft Edge, before the final completion of that download, it scans the file for a virus.
 But some users have been reporting a glitch for these Chromium browsers where the Scanning for viruses phase takes a very long time or goes on indefinitely.
-The cause of this error lies with a corrupted installation of the web browser.
-In this article, we will be checking out how to fix this issue on Windows 10.
+The cause of this error lies in a corrupted installation of the web browser.
+In this article, we will be checking out how to fix this issue on Windows 11/10.

 Downloads stuck at Scanning for viruses message on Chrome

 - Disable the Virus Scan feature in Chrome.